WeekInMemes/weekinmemes/content/memes/dream-girl-trailer.md

 ## Origin

-The trailer for Ayushmann Khuarrana's next movie Dream Girl released on
+The trailer for Ayushmann Khuarrana's next movie Dream Girl released on Aug 12, 2019.

 Watch the trailer here:
 <!--more-->